 It is not compulsory for children to attend pre-school in South Africa.
-Therefore, parents can choose whether you want to enrol your child in a state school or organise an early development program privately.
+Therefore, parents can choose whether you want to enroll your child in a state school or organize an early development program privately.
 You may also want to consider whether your child is ready for pre-school mentally and emotionally.

-Whilst choosing a pre-school in South Africa it is recommended you visit the school first without your child.
-This will give you a chance to speak with the teachers and learn more about the Grade R curriculum.
-Also check their rules, regulations, practices and facilities fall in line with government policies.
+Whilst choosing a pre-school in South Africa, you should first visit the school without your child.
+This gives you a chance to speak with the teachers and learn more about the Grade R curriculum.
+Check also if their regulations and facilities fall in line with government policies.
 Pre-schools typically open at 08.30 or 0900 and close at 5-6pm.

-- Ask for a copy of the Grade R curriculum and a program which outlines the weekly focus
+- Ask for a copy of the Grade R curriculum and a program that outlines the weekly focus

-- Ask about the range of toys and activities available for your child
+- Ask about the toys and activities available

-- Check if there is a noticeboard and whether the school contacts you by email
+- Check if there is a noticeboard and how the school contacts parents

 - Ask what the ratio of teachers to children is (the legal requirement is one teacher for 25 children over 3 years old)

-- Observe the behaviour and emotional state of other children and how teachers interact with students.
-Do the children look happy and relaxed?
-How do teachers cope with children in distress?
+- Observe the behavior of other children and how teachers interact with students.

 On the second visit, take your child to test their reaction.
 This will give them the opportunity to meet teachers and other children and determine whether they like the environment.
 If you have reservations about how your child might cope at pre-school, ask the teachers if they think your child is ready for pre-school.